flipacholas/Architecture-of-consoles/articles/dreamcast.md

 #### Staying alive

-Somehow this chip is also responsible for providing a **Real Time Clock** or 'RTC' to the BIOS, it's also connected to a clock battery in order to continue working without AC power.
+Somehow this chip is also responsible for providing a **Real Time Clock** or 'RTC' to the BIOS, it's also connected to a clock battery to continue working without AC power.

 ---

 ## Operating System

-During the console's lifespan, there has been two different OS that could run on the Dreamcast:
+During the console's lifespan, there have been two different OS that could run on the Dreamcast:

 #### Classic Shell